MNDIA/Tpsp_Workshop/README.md

 Feel free to download or upload your favorite texture files Each texture pack has the same format, with a screenshot for reference

+All bulk textures are used based on the [base pack]
+To use them, you need to use the base pack first.
+Then overwrite them into the [base package] structure Because the material hash mapping files are unified in the base package

 > If there are players who don't know how to use texture packs We also provide the software to install [game], [online software], [textures] with one click (Chinese version) Hope you have fun!